htcondor/htcondor/docs/users-manual/file-transfer.rst

 the bearer access.
 (Thus, an execute node needs to support ``https://`` URLs for S3 URLs to work.)

-To make use of this feature, you'll need to specify a file containing your access key ID (and nothing else), a file containing your secret access key (and nothing else), and one or more S3 URLs.
+To make use of this feature, you will need to specify a file containing your access key ID (and nothing else), a file containing your secret access key (and nothing else), and one or more S3 URLs.
 See the subsections below for specific examples.